Noisk8/Script-Instalando-Din-Is-Noise-/README.md

 Note:

-The result of all this process is a folder called 27a "the last stable version of Din" inside it is located another folder called src which contains the executable file of Din.
+The result of all this process is a folder called trunk "the last stable version of Din" inside it is located another folder called src which contains the executable file of Din.

 For Din to run you need to start the jack server first, you can try this with the command.